axtens/j/README.md

 # j
-A pushd/popd tool with symbols and extras
+A pushd/popd tool with symbols and extras written in 8th